top of page

 Eligibility: Open to rising seniors who are U.S. residents.

 Application Deadline: Applications typically close in February.
-The 2025 application will open on January 1, 2025.

 Dates: The internship program typically runs for five weeks between June and August.

-HighTech Bound is a paid summer internship program designed for rising high school seniors with a keen interest in technology.
-This internship will allow you to gain practical and hands-on experience in the field of network technologies and AI through a 4-week intensive experience.
+HighTech Bound is a paid summer internship program for rising high school seniors with a keen interest in technology.
+This internship will allow you to gain practical experience in network technologies and AI through a 4-week intensive experience.
+As an intern, you will be guided by mentors as you work on team projects to innovate AI integration.
+These projects will also give you access to the latest software technology used at Apple, Dell, and Cisco.
+You will also have the opportunity to network!

-One other option - the Lumiere Research Scholar Program
+One other option—the Lumiere Research Scholar Program

-If you’re interested in pursuing independent research, you could also consider applying to one of the Lumiere Research Scholar Programs, selective online high school programs for students founded with researchers at Harvard and Oxford.
-Last year, we had over 4000 students apply for 500 spots in the program!
+If you’re interested in pursuing independent research, consider applying to one of the Lumiere Research Scholar Programs, selective online high school programs for students founded with researchers at Harvard and Oxford.
+Last year, we had over 4,000 students apply for 500 spots in the program!
 You can find the application form here.

 Also check out the Lumiere Research Inclusion Foundation, a non-profit research program for talented, low-income students.
 Last year, we had 150 students on full need-based financial aid!